Paul J. Crutzen, Nobel laureate who studied ozone and named new ‘Anthropocene’ era, dies at 87

 Dr. Crutzen was a postdoctoral fellow at the University of Oxford and worked at the National Center for Atmospheric Research before joining the Max Planck Institute for Chemistry, where he mentored younger researchers such as Birks, his collaborator on the “nuclear winter” paper.

 “Paul Crutzen mentored at least hundreds and promoted the careers of thousands of scientists around the world,” Birks said in an email.
-“Besides being a brilliant scientist, he one of the most caring and generous people I have ever known.”
+“Besides being a brilliant scientist, he [is] one of the most caring and generous people I have ever known.”

 Survivors include his wife, two daughters and three grandchildren.